Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-where the logarithmic factor arises from indexing and local successor lookups in the feasible graph.
+where the logarithmic factor arises from set operations during the extension process.

+Note that the input size $n$ represents the size of the NP-complete problem, and the dimensions $w$ and $h$ are linearly bounded as established in \cref{subsec:refined_footmarks_bounds}.
+Therefore, the total time complexity for both NP-complete problems is bounded by

-Therefore, the directed walk extension combined with boundary-based verification solves SAT and Sum-of-Subset instances in time polynomial in the input size $n$, establishing the claimed bound. \end{proof}
+Consequently, the improved NP verifier simulation framework solves SAT and Subset-Sum instances in polynomial time relative to the input size $n$, establishing the claimed bound. \end{proof}

+As discussed in \cref{lem:overall_simulation_time}, the bound $\bigO(n^{16} \log n)$ is a conservative over-estimation.
+In practice, the complexity can be more tightly bounded by $\bigO(n^{15}(1 + r_I) \log n)$, As discussed in \cref{lem:overall_simulation_time}, the complexity bound of $\bigO(n^{16} \log n)$ represents a conservative over-estimation.
+In practice, the complexity can be more tightly characterized as $\bigO(n^{15}(1 + r_I) \log n)$, $r_I$ denotes the empirical ratio of general index-succedent-based candidate edges to the total extended edges in \cref{rem:verification_cost_per_edge}.
+As demonstrated in our experimental results, the value of $r_I$ remains significantly low, indicating that the actual computational burden is substantially lighter than the theoretical worst-case bound.

-\paragraph{Discussion on Walk-First Strategy and Edge Extension Optimization} Importantly, Theorem~\ref{thm:simulation_sat_subset_sum} establishes that the proposed deterministic simulation algorithm solves SAT and Sum-of-Subset instances in time bounded by $O(n^{16}\log n)$ for input size $n$.
-Thus, the explicit Turing-machine construction and feasible-graph framework admit a rigorous polynomial-time execution guarantee for these canonical NP-complete problems.
+\paragraph{Discussion on Walk-First Strategy and Edge Extension Optimization} Importantly, \cref{thm:simulation_sat_subset_sum} establishes that the proposed deterministic simulation algorithm solves SAT and Sum-of-Subset instances in time bounded by $\bigO(n^{16}\log n)$ for input size $n$.
+Thus, the explicit Turing machine construction and NP verifier simulation framework admit a rigorous polynomial-time execution guarantee for these canonical NP-complete problems.

-Although the asymptotic degree is large, the walk-first extension together with structural restriction of candidate edges significantly reduces redundant verification calls: intermediate edges are extended directly along verified computation walks, and the candidate set examined per extension step decreases from $O(wh^2)$ to $O(wh)$.
-By \cref{lem:direct_extension_correct,lem:direct_extension_footmark_complete}, this optimization preserves completeness, ensuring that all edges belonging to valid walks are eventually incorporated into the feasible graph.
+Although the asymptotic degree is large, the walk-first extension together with structural restriction of candidate edges significantly reduces verification calls : intermediate edges are extended directly along verified computation walks, and the candidate set examined per extension step decreases from $\bigO(wh^2)$ to $\bigO(wh(1+p_\Delta \Delta h))$.
+By \cref{lem:direct_extension_correct}, this optimization preserves completeness, ensuring that all edges belonging to valid walks are eventually incorporated into the feasible graph.

 Consequently, the construction remains theoretically sound while becoming computationally tractable for moderate input sizes, which is further supported by the experimental observations in \cref{sec:experimental_evaluation} that the running behavior scales primarily with the instance length rather than the total number of variables.